-The purpose of abstract is to let the viewer interpret its meaning for themself.
+The purpose of an abstract is to let the viewer interpret its meaning for themself.
 At its worst, abstract art looks like an accidental mess of paint.
 At its best, it has an impact that strikes you from the moment you see it.

 6. Surrealism is a modern art style that juxtaposes various abstract concepts to give a startling effect.
 Fully recognized images are realistically painted, then reconstructed or structured within an ambiguous, contradictory, or shocking framework, removed from their usual settings and circumstances.
 Surrealist paintings are often illogical and express imaginative dreams with visions that emphasize the subconscious rather than rationale.

 Surrealism originated in France and flourished as an art movement in the early twentieth century.
 For more information about the surrealist movement, click here.